Wandering Bajans

 The South Island

 The South Island is where New Zealand stops being merely beautiful and becomes genuinely overwhelming.
 The scale of the landscape changes — the mountains are bigger, the lakes deeper, the skies wider.
-It is the most scenically dense place I have ever driven through, and I have driven some roads.

-Days 5–12 & 21–25
+Days 5-12 & 21-25 — Christchurch

 Read the full Christchurch post →

-• Cardboard Cathedral — built from cardboard tubes.
-Extraordinary architecture
+• Cardboard Cathedral — built from cardboard tubes, extraordinary architecture

 • Botanic Gardens and Hagley Park — beautiful and free